 Mr. Desmarais is Chairman and Co-Chief Executive Officer of Power Corporation and Executive Co-Chairman of Power Financial.
 He joined Power in 1981 and assumed the position of Vice-President the following year.
 In 1984, he led the creation of Power Financial to consolidate Power’s major financial holdings, as well as Pargesa Holding SA, under a single corporate entity.
 Mr. Desmarais served as Vice-President of Power Financial from 1984 to 1986, as President and Chief Operating Officer from 1986 to 1989, as Executive Vice-Chairman from 1989 to 1990, as Executive Chairman from 1990 to 2005, as Chairman of the Executive Committee from 2006 to 2008 and as Executive Co-Chairman from 2008 until today.
 He also served as Vice-Chairman of Power Corporation from 1991 to 1996.
 He was named Chairman and Co-CEO of Power Corporation in 1996.

 He is a director of many Power group companies in North America, including Power Financial, Great-West Lifeco, Great-West Life, Great-West Life & Annuity, London Life, Canada Life Financial, Canada Life, Putnam Investments, IGM Financial, Investors Group and Mackenzie.
-In Europe, he is Vice-Chairman of the Board of Groupe Bruxelles Lambert, and a director of Total, LafargeHolcim and SGS.
+In Europe, he is Vice-Chairman of the Board of Groupe Bruxelles Lambert, and a director of LafargeHolcim and SGS.
+He was a director of Total until 2017.

 Mr. Desmarais is Chairman of the Board of Governors of The International Economic Forum of the Americas (Canada), a Trustee of The Brookings Institution, Co-Chair of the Brookings International Advisory Council and a member of the Brookings Executive Committee (Washington), a member of The Business Council (United States) and immediate Past Chairman and a member of The Business Council of Canada.
 He is also active on a number of philanthropic advisory councils.